mort8088/mort8088.com/content/posts/2023/ext-data-hdd/index.md

 And reboot or not the drive is working now it's up to you.

 That's it for today's tutorial.
 Next we'll set-up docker.
 If you have any questions or feedback, feel free to leave a comment below.
-And don't forget to subscribe to the blog so you'll know when I post the next exciting installment.
+And don't forget to subscribe to the [RSS](https://mort8088.com/index.xml) so you'll know when I post the next exciting installment.